UniField: Joint Multi-Domain Training for Universal Surface Pressure Modeling: Conclusion

 \section{Conclusion}

-In this work, we presented \textbf{UniField}, a universal framework for surface pressure field prediction across heterogeneous aerodynamic domains.
-Unlike conventional domain-specific approaches that rely on abundant single-domain data, UniField enables joint multi-domain training to learn shared flow representations from diverse sources such as automobiles, trains, aircraft, and generic shapes.
-By combining a domain-agnostic geometric backbone with domain-specific flow-conditioned adapters, UniField effectively disentangles geometry and flow information, achieving both generality and specialization within a unified architecture.
+In this work, we presented \textbf{UniField}, a universal framework for surface pressure field prediction across multiple aerodynamic domains, enabling joint multi-domain training to learn shared flow representations from diverse sources such as automobiles, trains, aircraft, and generic shapes.

-Extensive experiments demonstrate three key findings.
-First, UniField establishes new state-of-the-art performance on the public DrivAerNet++ benchmark, verifying that multi-domain integration does not compromise single-domain accuracy.
-Second, joint training consistently outperforms single-dataset training, with the largest performance gains observed in data-scarce domains such as aircraft and train flows—confirming that cross-domain knowledge sharing alleviates data scarcity.
-Third, a steady improvement of model performance is witnessed as the model scale increases, indicating that UniField has the ability to extract common aerodynamic representations across different fluid subfields by expanding the model's scale.
+Extensive experiments lead to three main conclusions.
+1) UniField establishes new SOTA performance on the public DrivAerNet++ benchmark.
+2) Joint training consistently outperforms single-dataset training, with particularly pronounced gains in data-scarce domains such as aircraft and train.
+3) As the data in the target domain further decreases, joint training gradually demonstrates greater advantages.